top of page

 Before we dive into different ways you can balance or re-balance Vata this fall, let’s discuss Vata Dosha.

 In Ayurveda, there are three doshas that comprise a person’s constitution: Vata, Pitta, and Kapha.
-Each dosha is characterized by its own unique qualities (to learn more about the doshas and how they impact your life, click here).
+Each dosha is characterized by its own unique qualities.
 All three doshas are present in each of us, it is a matter of proportion of each dosha and yes, it is often a changing picture.
 Life events, seasonal changes, perimenopause, job changes, you name it--change can change the doshic picture.
 This is where regular follow up consultations go a long way to maintaining balance of the doshas.

 We have a predominant dosha or perhaps a combination of doshas.
 Knowing your doshic picture will empower you to make the correct and healthiest choices for you, thereby enabling you to live a more balanced life.